abimek/c_compiler/README.md

+# Current Working On

+-- Logging
+--> Need to implement custom log class to implement my own printing system for errors that makes it easier to see where the error is.
+--> Afterwards I need to throw an exception and catch it in main, letting the program close

+- After I need to go and clean up my memory usage if that's any way possible.

 # A C Compiler I'm working on for fun right now

-This is supposed to turn into a better version of my distributed programming language, I will be using llvm for the backend connections and slowly begin implementing more language features as I go along.
+I will be using llvm for the backend connections and slowly begin implementing more language features as I go along.
 Currently working on this during the end of my days for fun, making good progress.
 Hopefully I can bootstrap this thing if it works, although IDK if I really want to reimplement